ahmdtaha/svmax/README.md

 # SVMax: A Feature Embedding Regularizer

-_Official_ implementation of **SVMax: A Feature Embedding Regularizer**.
-Paper will be added to arXiv soon.
+The official implementation of [`SVMax: A Feature Embedding Regularizer`](https://arxiv.org/abs/2103.02770)

 ## Requirements